syncfusion-content/xamarin-docs/Xamarin/ListView/Scrolling.md

 ## Identify when end of the list is reached on scrolling

-The SfListView allows notifying when scrolling using [Changed](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.GridCommon.Portable~Syncfusion.GridCommon.ScrollAxis.ScrollAxisBase~Changed_EV.html) event of [ScrollAxisBase](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.ScrollAxis.ScrollAxisBase.html) in [VisualContainer](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.VisualContainer.html) of the SfListView.
-By using this event, you can find whether reached the last item in the list in the SfListView based on [LastBodyVisibleLineIndex](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.GridCommon.Portable~Syncfusion.GridCommon.ScrollAxis.ScrollAxisBase~LastBodyVisibleLineIndex.html) property and underlying collection count.
+The SfListView allows notifying when scrolling using the [Changed](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.GridCommon.Portable~Syncfusion.GridCommon.ScrollAxis.ScrollAxisBase~Changed_EV.html) event of [ScrollAxisBase](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.ScrollAxis.ScrollAxisBase.html) in [VisualContainer](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.VisualContainer.html) of the SfListView.
+By using this event, you can find whether reached the last item in the list in the SfListView based on the [LastBodyVisibleLineIndex](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.GridCommon.Portable~Syncfusion.GridCommon.ScrollAxis.ScrollAxisBase~LastBodyVisibleLineIndex.html) property and underlying collection count.

 {% tabs %}
 {% highlight c# %}